sahthevandal/CSAwesome/_sources/Unit4-Iteration/topic-4-5-loop-analysis.rst

    :language: java
    :autograde: unittest

    How many stars are printed out by the following non-rectangular loops?
 Trace through it with the Code Lens button.
 Then, can you change the code so that the triangle is upside down where the first row has 5 stars and the last row has 1 star?
-Hint: make the inner loop count backwards from i to 0.
+Hint: make the inner loop count from row up to 5.
    ~~~~
    public class NestedLoops
    {